-Canberra-based First Assistant Secretaries and their delegates are accountable for verifying that the minimum standards have been met before approving investment concepts and designs (see Admin Circular AC0413/17).
+Canberra-based First Assistant Secretaries and their delegates are accountable for verifying that the minimum standards have been met before approving investment concepts and designs.

 The delegate for approvals of concepts and designs must be the appropriate budget owner and relevant financial delegate as per the PGPA Act.